-The vice president of academic and student services is responsible for the administration of disciplinary procedures.
+The Vice President of Academic and Student Success is responsible for the administration of disciplinary procedures.
 Allegations of violation of college policy are accepted for consideration only when the apparent infractions are observed on college property or other locations where the college provides services.
 Infractions of federal, state or local laws occurring off campus shall be the concern of the civil authorities except when such actions:

-- 1. directly affect health, safety or security; - 2. affect the college's pursuit of its educational purposes; or - 3. occur as a direct result of a college connected disruption.
+- directly affect health, safety or security; - affect the college's pursuit of its educational purposes; or - occur as a direct result of a college connected disruption.

-Reports of alleged student violations of published college regulations may be submitted by any individual to the Vice President of Academic and Student Services.
-It is the responsibility of the Vice President of Academic and Student Services to interpret the alleged misconduct with regard to published regulations and to identify appropriate referral (in cases of students who may be a threat to themselves) or in other cases, specific charges that will be brought against the student(s) involved.
+Reports of alleged student violations of published college regulations may be submitted by any individual to the Vice President of Academic and Student Success.
+It is the responsibility of the Vice President of Academic and Student Success to interpret the alleged misconduct with regard to published regulations and to identify appropriate referral (in cases of students who may be a threat to themselves) or in other cases, specific charges that will be brought against the student(s) involved.
 Disciplinary proceedings will be instituted only for charges of violating college regulations.

-After reviewing the allegations, specifying the charges, and obtaining any necessary information, the Vice President of Academic and Student Services will hold an administrative hearing including in the discussion the nature and source of the charges and the student's rights and responsibilities.
-Following this hearing, the Vice President of Academic and Student development Services may impose appropriate sanctions 1-5 (see the section on Disciplinary Sanctions).
+After reviewing the allegations, specifying the charges, and obtaining any necessary information, the Vice President of Academic and Student Success will hold an administrative hearing including in the discussion the nature and source of the charges and the student's rights and responsibilities.
+Following this hearing, the Vice President of Academic and Student Success may impose appropriate sanctions 1-5 (see the section on Disciplinary Sanctions).
 Should either the student or the person initiating charges choose to appeal the decision of the hearing, the choice will be one of the following:

-An administrative hearing by the Vice President of Academic and Student Services.
-Following this hearing the Vice President of Academic and Student Services may impose disciplinary sanction.
+An administrative hearing by the Vice President of Academic and Student Success.
+Following this hearing the Vice President of Academic and Student Success may impose disciplinary sanction.
 (See the section on Disciplinary Sanctions.)
-If a sanction is imposed by the Vice President of Academic and Student Services, the student may appeal the sanction to the Student-Faculty Judiciary Committee (see section on Appeals Procedures) within ten (10) working days of written notification from the Vice President of Academic and Student Services.
+If a sanction is imposed by the Vice President of Academic and Student Success, the student may appeal the sanction to the Student-Faculty Judiciary Committee (see section on Appeals Procedures) within ten (10) working days of written notification from the Vice President of Academic and Student Success.